 - If a decoupled architecture is used, has it been determined that the front-end application is not causing the issue?

 - Have there been any caching changes? (e.g., modifications to cache-control headers)

 Tickets that are not related to issues

 The VIP Zendesk ticket system can be used for any and all questions, not just when problems occur.
 Tickets can be submitted to the Support team even for basic questions.

-Assume that the Support team might ask questions like “why?” or “what problem are you trying to solve?” to better understand a request.
-The more context and detail that can be provided in the initial request (or reference to a previous ticket), the easier it will be to the Support team to get started in helping with answers, solutions, and support.
+Assume that the Support team might ask questions such as, “Why?” or “What problem are you trying to solve?” to understand a request better.
+The more context and detail that can be provided in the initial request (or reference to a previous ticket), the easier it will be for the Support team to start with answers, solutions, and support.